digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

 ``vdu_controls`` control panel for external Visual Display Units (VDUs, monitors, displays).
 It supports displays connected via DisplayPort, DVI, HDMI, USB, and built-in laptop-panels.
 Out of the box, ``vdu_controls`` offers a subset of controls including brightness, contrast and audio controls.
-Additional controls can be enabled via the ``Settings`` dialog.
+Additional controls can be enabled via the *Settings-Dialog**.

 ``vdu_controls`` interacts with VDUs by using ``ddcutil`` to issue standard VESA *Virtual Control Panel* (*VCP*) commands via the VESA *Display Data Channel* (*DDC*).